-The cost per rating point is also known as CPP refers to the cost it will take to reach a certain desired goal and/or objective.
-Let's say, that you are looking for the cost it will take to reach maybe 1% of your audience in ads and print magazines.
-This number is very helpful when it comes to planning out the media budget.
+The cost per rating point, also known as CPP, refers to the cost it will take to reach a certain desired goal and/or objective.
+Let's say you are looking for the cost it will take to reach 1% of your audience in ads and print magazines.
+The CPP is very helpful when it comes to planning out your media budget.

 A few things are considered with this.
 You have to look at the basic internal perimeters.
 This refers to the media placement and how well it did by being placed in a specific media outlet.